jyang0403/Gateway-JAVA-Project-1/README.md

 # The first project!
-Drawing a swan using a JAVA repository :)
+Drawing a swan using Java's stdraw :)